operator-framework/operator-manifest-tools/README.md

 # equalivent to pin; doesn't generate temporary files for the cmd though
 operator-manifest-tools pinning extract $MANIFEST_DIR - | operator-manifest-tools pinning resolve - | operator-manifest-tools pinning replace $MANIFEST_DIR
 ```
+#### Using alternate resolvers

+If the built in `crane` resolver is causing issues, there is a built in alternate skopeo resolver.
+It requires the [skopeo](https://github.com/containers/skopeo) binary to be on the host machine.
+Just run the commands with the option `--resolver skopeo`

 #### Custom Resolve Scripts

 It's possible to replace skopeo with other resolve mechanisms (i.e. docker).
-The resolve and pin command can take parameters that will override the skopeo default with a script.
+The resolve and pin command can take parameters that will override the crane default with a script.
 Please see [hack/resolvers/skopeo.sh](hack/resolvers/skopeo.sh) for an example using skopeo.